watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

     kubectl apply -f api.deployment.yml
     ```

-19. Select "Deployments" then "api" to view the api deployment.
+19. Select **Deployments** then **api** to view the api deployment.
 It now has a healthy instance and the logs indicate it has connected to mongodb.

     ![A screenshot of the Kubernetes management dashboard showing logs output.](media/Ex2-Task1.19.png)